splunk/ansible-role-for-splunk/README.md

 In addition, you may want to configure some of the optional variables that are mentioned in [roles/splunk/defaults/main.yml](https://github.com/splunk/ansible-role-for-splunk/blob/master/roles/splunk/defaults/main.yml) to manage things like splunk.secret, send Slack notifications, automatically install useful scripts, additional Linux packages, and so on.

+As of the v1.0.4 release for this role, an additional variable called `target_shc_group_name` must be defined in the host_vars for each SHC Deployer host.
+The additional variable tells Ansible which group of hosts in the inventory contain the SHC members that the SHC Deployer host is managing.
+This change improves the app deployment process for SHCs by performing a REST call to the first SH in the list from the inventory group whose name matches the value of `target_shc_group_name`.
+If the SHC is not in a ready state, then the play will halt and no changes will be made.
+It will also automatically grab the captain URI and use the captain as the deploy target for the `apply shcluster-bundle` handler.

 In order to use the app management functionality, you will need to configure the following additional variables:
 ```
 git_server: ssh://git@git.mydomain.com